wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 - **Disconnect**: Safely disconnect from paired device (automatically unpairs)
 - **Scan**: Discover nearby Bluetooth devices
 - **Status**: Real-time connection and internet status
+- **Internet Test**: Test connectivity with detailed diagnostics (ping, DNS, IP, routing)
+- **Active Route Display**: Shows which network interface is handling internet traffic

+### Network Priority

+When multiple network interfaces are active (e.g., USB and Bluetooth), the web interface displays:

+- **Active Route Indicator**: Shows which interface (usb0, bnep0, etc.) is currently handling internet traffic
+- **USB Priority Warning**: Alerts when USB connection has priority over Bluetooth (USB typically has lower route metric)

+> **Note:** When USB is connected, internet traffic uses the USB connection by default.
+Bluetooth tethering remains active as a standby connection and takes over automatically when USB is disconnected.

+### Testing Internet Connectivity

+Use the **"Test Internet Connectivity"** button in the web interface to verify your connection:

+- **Ping Test**: Verifies IP connectivity to 8.8.8.8
+- **DNS Test**: Tests DNS resolution (nslookup google.com)
+- **Interface IP**: Shows the IP address assigned to bnep0
+- **Default Route**: Displays the active routing configuration

+This is especially useful for troubleshooting when you have multiple network interfaces active.

 ### Connection Process